Biden, Trump push Pennsylvania U.S. Senate candidates ahead of midterms | Politics

 Biden, Trump push Pennsylvania U.S. Senate candidates ahead of midterms

-Still, opinion polls show a significant number of Republican voters accept the claim, as do many candidates for Congress, governor and state offices overseeing election administration.
-Speaking before Trump at a rally in Latrobe, Pennsylvania, Representative Glenn Thompson told supporters that Republicans were headed for major gains on Tuesday.

-U.S. President Joe Biden told voters in Pennsylvania that a Democratic loss in Tuesday's midterm elections would have "decades" of consequences, while Republican candidates for Congress predicted a sweeping victory.
-The biggest names in U.S. politics, including Democrats Biden and former President Barack Obama, as well as Republican former President Donald Trump, were in Pennsylvania on Saturday hoping to tip the balance in a pivotal midterm Senate race between Democratic Lieutenant Governor John Fetterman and Republican celebrity doctor Mehmet Oz.
+The biggest names in U.S. politics -- Biden, Trump and former President Barack Obama -- visited Pennsylvania on Saturday hoping to tip the balance in a pivotal midterm Senate race between Democratic Lieutenant Governor John Fetterman and Republican celebrity doctor Mehmet Oz.
 "Folks, three days, three days until one of the most important elections in our lifetime.

+U.S. President Joe Biden told voters in Pennsylvania that a Democratic loss in Tuesday's midterm elections would have "decades" of consequences, while Republicans including his predecessor Donald Trump predicted a sweeping victory.
+The biggest names in U.S. politics -- Biden, Trump and former President Barack Obama -- visited Pennsylvania on Saturday hoping to tip the balance in a pivotal midterm Senate race between Democratic Lieutenant Governor John Fetterman and Republican celebrity doctor Mehmet Oz.

-The outcome is going to shape our country for decades to come, and the power to shape that outcome is in your hands," Biden said.
+"Folks, three days, three days until one of the most important elections in our lifetime.
+The outcome is going to shape our country for decades to come, and the power to shape that outcome is in your hands," Biden told supporters at Temple University in Philadelphia.
 "It's a choice.
 A choice between two vastly different visions of America."

+At a rally in Latrobe, southeast of Pittsburgh, Trump listed a litany of grievances with Democrats, ranging from the party's handling of inflation to education curricula his supporters view as too progressive.
+"If you want to stop the destruction of our country and save the American Dream then this Tuesday you must vote Republican in a giant way," Trump said.

 Speaking to supporters in downtown Pittsburgh, Obama warned the politically motivated attack last week on Democratic House of Representatives Speaker Nancy Pelosi's husband, Paul, was a product of hateful rhetoric.
 "This habit we have of demonizing political opponents, of saying crazy stuff, it creates a dangerous climate," Obama said, without referencing Republicans directly.